 Habitat Ecology, and Distribution:

-Most reishi products on the market are cultivated in a sterile environment on logs or sawdust.
+Most reishi products on the market are cultivated in a sterile environment on logs or sawdust in large laboratories.

 Harvesting Collection, and Preparation: